lynkas/feimin_test/README.md

-drag main.py
+drag main.py in the folder

-run main.py

-run check.py
+`bash run.sh`

+wait for it.

+`python3 check.py`